28 Feb Colorado Sales Tax and Independent Contractors

 Analysis:

-- CDOR FYI 6 defines building materials as materials incorporated into the real property to such an extent that they lose their identity as tangible personal property and become an integral, permanent, and inseparable part of real property.
+- CDOR FYI 6 defines building materials as materials incorporated into real property to such an extent that they lose their identity as tangible personal property and become an integral, permanent, and inseparable part of real property.

 - CDOR FYI 6 defines NON-building materials as a complete unit not made to order or because the delivered items are NOT incorporated into real property in such a way as to become integral and inseparable parts of the real property.